 A. Dual-Rail Cavity Qubit.
 The concept of the superconducting dual-rail cavity qubit is based on the intrinsic noise bias of superconducting cavities, for which single-photon loss is the dominant physical error channel and the pure dephasing caused by fluctuations in cavity frequency is orders of magnitude smaller, at least for an isolated cavity.
-Furthermore, the single-photon loss rates for superconducting cavities are among the smallest error rates measured in any superconducting device (81) and are likely to improve at least as rapidly as qubits based on Josephson junctions with continuing advances in material science and fabrication.
+Furthermore, the single-photon loss rates for superconducting cavities are among the smallest error rates measured in any superconducting device (83) and are likely to improve at least as rapidly as qubits based on Josephson junctions with continuing advances in material science and fabrication.

-The dual-rail superconducting qubit we present here has a similar encoding to that used in linear quantum optics platforms (82), where logical information is encoded in two distinguishable bosonic modes, but with access to a set of quantum nondemolition (QND) measurements and nonlinear controls afforded by the circuit quantum electrodynamics (cQED) (11, 119) toolkit.
+The dual-rail superconducting qubit we present here has a similar encoding to that used in linear quantum optics platforms (84), where logical information is encoded in two distinguishable bosonic modes, but with access to a set of quantum nondemolition (QND) measurements and nonlinear controls afforded by the circuit quantum electrodynamics (cQED) (11, 121) toolkit.
 Crucially, we can use the nonlinearity of a transmon (or other) ancilla to directly perform two-qubit entangling gates and also QND measurements such as joint photon-number parity measurements on two cavities.
 These capabilities mean, in contrast to other implementations, we can realize a gate-based approach for the dual-rail qubit with no need for heralding, with the ability to detect many types of physical errors at the hardware level.

-A version of dual-rail encoding entirely based on transmon qubits was recently suggested (29).
-Unlike microwave cavities, transmons have little inherent noise bias, with dephasing rates often comparable to their decay rates.
+Dual-rail encodings based on superconducting qubits have been previously suggested (29, 31) and implemented using transmon qubits (32, 85).
+Unlike microwave cavities, transmons have little inherent noise-bias, with dephasing rates often comparable to their decay rates.
 While we could detect decay events in this transmon dual-rail qubit, dephasing will remain the dominant error source, introducing both Pauli X and Z errors.
-In a recent implementation (83) the desired noise bias was engineered by tuning two transmons on resonance with each other.
+In recent implementations (32, 85), the desired noise-bias was engineered by tuning two transmons on resonance with each other.

 Since the (frequency-converting) beamsplitter interaction is activated using parametric processes, the cavities are not on resonance during the idling time, resulting in a large on-off ratio.
-The amplitude and phase of the beamsplitter pumps are analogous to the usual RF drives used to control transmon qubits, enabling techniques such as dynamical decoupling (86, 87) to further suppress dephasing errors as well as unwanted effects such as no-jump backaction arising from differences in cavity single-photon decay rates (SI Appendix, Section D).
+The amplitude and phase of the beamsplitter pumps are analogous to the usual RF drives used to control transmon qubits, enabling techniques such as dynamical decoupling (88, 89) to further suppress dephasing errors as well as unwanted effects such as no-jump backaction arising from differences in cavity single-photon decay rates (SI Appendix, Section D).